Key takeaways

 Epilepsy is one of the most common neurological disorders worldwide.
-According to the CDC, just over 1% of the U.S. population has epilepsy.
-About 50 million people around the world have epilepsy, as reported by the World Health Organization.
+Almost 3 million people in the U.S. have epilepsy (CDC, 2024), and the condition affects about 50 million people around the world (World Health Organization, 2024).
 This is more than the number of people with Parkinson’s disease, multiple sclerosis, and cerebral palsy combined.

 What is epilepsy?

 Epilepsy is a condition characterized by recurrent seizures.
 A seizure is excess electrical activity in the brain that causes different symptoms depending on the part of the brain that is affected.
-For example, some people experience a loss of consciousness and dramatic shaking movements (called “tonic-clonic” or grand mal seizures), whereas others may stare blankly into space, known as absence seizures.
-For some other people, only one part of the brain and the body is affected.
+For example, some people experience a loss of consciousness and dramatic shaking movements (called “tonic-clonic” or grand mal seizures).
+Others may stare blankly into space with absence seizures.
+For some people, only one part of the brain and the body is affected.

 Epilepsy affects people of all ages.
 Some people with epilepsy also have memory problems, learning disabilities, or mental health concerns such as depression and anxiety.